Why Are Soybeans Valuable?

 The corn-soybean spread is the number of bushels of corn needed to buy a bushel of soybeans.
-When the ratio is below 2.2 to 1, corn is historically expensive, while a ratio above 2.4 to 1 signals historically expensive soybeans.
+When the ratio is below 2.2:1, corn is historically expensive, while a ratio above 2.4:1 signals historically expensive soybeans.

 Where Do Soybeans Come From?

-The United States is the largest producers of soybeans, and typically accounts for about one-third of the global supply.
+The United States is the largest producer of soybeans and typically accounts for about one-third of the global supply.

 Top 9 Soybean Producing Regions

 The largest importers of soybeans include China, the European Union, Mexico, and Japan.